RaphaelVicini/MedSeg/transferlearning.md

 # Transfer Learning

-Transfer learning enables the refinement of an existing model.
+Transfer learning enables the fine tunning of an existing model.
 For instance, if a user trained their model with 10 images and wishes to include an additional 5 cases, there's no need to retrain an entirely new model from scratch.

 To employ transfer learning: